-Upon arrival to the opposite side, once my feet where back in the ground, I took a photo in front of the, “I Conquered the O2,” sign!
+Upon arrival to the opposite side, I took a photo in front of the, “I Conquered the O2,” sign!

 This activity is a great family-friendly thing to add to any London itinerary.
 However, if you don’t like heights you should probably sit this one out.
 I also thought it was going to be a little more adventurous.
 But I’m very glad that I did it and would encourage anyone else to visit.

 There are so many things to do in London (including adventurous things), and this is just a small sampling.
 I spent a total of 7 days in the city, and still feel I haven’t seen and experienced everything London has to offer.

 I hope you enjoyed my 3 day London itinerary.
 Only have 1 day in London, click here for more.